Lancaster Arts at Lancaster University: The Nuffield Theatre

 The Nuffield theatre opened in the 1968–69 academic year.
 Shepheard and Epstein were the project architects, and they drew on the expertise of the well-known theatre designer, Stephen Joseph, for the Nuffield Theatre Studio before his untimely death.
 The Nuffield Theatre is one of three theatre's in Lancaster and is the professional 'black-box' studio theatre.
 One notable feature about the stage is that it be configurated up to a width of 25 metres or with seating up to 220.

 The Peter Scott Gallery

 Immediately to the south of the Great Hall is the Peter Scott Gallery, The gallery was funded by Peter F Scott, CBE, and the Scott family trust, and originally located in Pendle College under the name Scott Gallery.
-It was refurbished and enlarged in 1993 and features The Irene Manton Room on the ground floor and above it is a room dedicated to the John Chambers Collection.
-The main space of the Gallery is a versatile flat floor space used for film screenings, workshops, talks, events, Performance art and displaying collections.
-The Gallery hosts the Omnia degree show for Lancaster Institute for the Contemporary Arts fine art students.
+It was refurbished and enlarged in 1993 and features The Irene Manton Room on the ground floor and above it is a room dedicated to the John Chambers Collection of Royal Lancastrian Pilkington's Ceramics.